sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+11 Mar 2009 - Bugfix: thumbnails getting cut off with too many tabs
+              Can load in a file from the commmand line when running Whyteboard

 10 Mar 2009 - Bugfix: Can no longer cancel file load progress dialogs.
               Performance increase: loading large .wtbd files